robosina/C-Tensorrt-Issue/ReadMe.md

 Please Begin by using the provided Python script (`trt_python_version.py`) to generate the TensorRT engine file.
 This is necessary because our current C++ application does not possess the capability to create this engine file independently.
+After that the engine has been created you can run the cmake and it will copy the engine file beside of the exe file to use it.

 The codes have been written in a simplified manner to facilitate comprehension and reproduction by anyone.
 After the engine file has been created with Python, we will then utilize this file in our C++ application.